connorbodin/Work-Day-Scheduler/README.md

 ## General Info
-A tech blog application that allows you to comment on posts.
-Still working on the delete functionality.
+- A work day scheduler that uses JQUERY to change the attributes of certain HTML objects based on time.

 ## Software Used

 - HTML